h4cktoria/unclovered-lunarium/README.md

 > but WITHOUT ANY WARRANTY; without even the implied warranty of
 > MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 > GNU General Public License for more details.
->
-> You should have received a copy of the GNU General Public License
-> along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 ## Thanks and Credits